-11. SITE VISITS
+10. SITE VISITS

-Wherever possible, a site visit will be arranged for formal reviews, workshop reviews and chair's reviews (unless a site visit has already taken place before an earlier review of the scheme).
+Wherever possible, a site visit will be arranged for review meetings (unless a site visit has already taken place before an earlier review of the scheme).
 All panel members participating in the review are required to attend.
+Unless informed otherwise, Frame Projects assumes consent for photographs taken on site or at review meetings to be used on its website and in other publications.